 In general, attempting to force the window open may cause damage or damage the window frame.
 Window damage may result in restitution and punitive action.
 Also, nothing is to be thrown, dropped, tossed, or similarly ejected from residence hall windows.
 Residents of a room from which objects were thrown will be held responsible.
 Windows may not be used to enter or exit a building.
-Window displays deemed inappropriate by Housing Staff must be removed
+Window displays deemed inappropriate by Campus Living Staff must be removed